 Consequently, I’m always looking for new books that are both interesting and enjoyable for my students and at an appropriate level for them.
 In my experience, asking ESL students to read “authentic” books (books that were written for fluent English speakers) is just a recipe for frustration for both students and teacher.

-Luckily, us English teachers have it a little easier than teachers of other languages.
-English is such a popular language to learn worldwide that there are many books written for English language learners.
-These books are often called “graded readers” or sometimes “language-learner literature.”
+Fortunately, there is a pretty good number of books written for English language learners.
+These books are usually called “graded readers” or sometimes “language-learner literature.”
 They are written in simplified language so they are easy for students to read.
 Most graded reader series have books written at various different levels, from the beginning to the advanced level.

 The main ways I use graded readers in my classroom are:

 - Whole-class novel reading—We choose a book and read it together as a class.
 All the students have a copy of the book, and I read it out loud while the students follow along in their own books.
-I usually do one chapter per class period.
-After reading a chapter, we usually discuss it together.
+(Or sometimes the students take turns reading aloud.)
+After reading a chapter, we usually discuss it together as a class.

 - Read-Alouds—I read a book aloud to the students while they listen.
 Again, we might discuss the book for a few minutes after each chapter.

 - FVR (Free Voluntary Reading)—I have graded readers as a part of my FVR library, so students can browse through the books and choose ones that they want to read silently.

 In this post, I will review the different series of graded readers that I’ve used in my classroom.
 These recommendations are based on my experience in teaching adult ESL.
 Therefore, most of these books are intended for adults.
 Although I have yet to encounter any extremely explicit adult content in any of these books, some of them do have some mature content.
 Make sure to preview any books before using with your students, especially if you teach younger learners.